daniel-watts/wph/README.md

 # WPH - Wordpress Theme

 The _Wordpress Helper_ development base theme.
-A streamlined simple base theme for use on it's own or as a base for your own theme development.
+A streamlined theme for use on it's own or as a base for your own theme development.

 ## Installation